 A: No, no. From the restaurant business?
 Yes.

 ESM: When I sat down with Mr. 1500 days, this was something we specifically talked about.
 Would we retire from our day to day jobs?
 Yes.
-We talked about a cool beer finding app and traveling to golf with my Dad for a month and play bring your friend to work day with one of my best friends growing up, but eventually work on something we care about and have a passion for.
+We talked about a cool beer finding app and traveling to golf with my Dad for a month.
+Also how I wanted to play “bring your friend to work day” with one of my best friends growing up, but eventually work on something we care about and have a passion for.

 A: I can’t imagine anything happening until spring.
 I want to travel a bit.
 In October I’ll be renting an RV for two weeks with my girlfriend — we’re heading down the bourbon trail in Kentucky, the Carolinas, Nashville and Dollywood, because you’re obligated to visit Dollywood if you rent an RV.

 ESM: I would do almost exactly what Doug has plans for.
-I’d want to take a little break, kind of let things sink in, then I’d like to travel go to places I would love to see, maybe a nice West Coastline drive, backpack parts of Europe, or I hear Canada is nice this time of year!
+I’d want to take a little break, kind of let things sink in.
+Then I’d like to get out and travel.
+Go to places I would love to see, maybe a nice West Coast drive, backpack parts of Europe, or I hear Canada is nice this time of year!

 A: I’ve got a bunch of ideas.
 I get the feeling it’ll be multiple things.
 The two things I do know: It won’t be a restaurant and it won’t be a food truck.
 I’d like to gear toward giving back in some capacity, maybe a charity or non-profit.

 ESM: Is this what everyone wants to do?
 Nobody wants to do the same job, but if they can help and make a difference with their new found time and energy it would be a beautiful way to live, don’t you agree?

 I wrote this article back in the early days of Even Steven Money when I was paying off debt, selling my fancy cars I should not have bought, and figuring out life.